People

 State and Private Forestry in Morgantown WV.
 His work focuses on forest health protection

 and the detection, monitoring and management of forest insects and diseases.
-Turcotte
+Dr. Turcotte

 received his B.S.
 Environmental Science from Central Connecticut State University